Panthera-Framework/panthera-docs/src/english/introduction/before-you-start.md

 Before you start
 ================

-Before you start learning how everything works it's good to have any knowledge on how to test it's all.
+Before you start learning how everything works it's good to have any knowledge on how to test all examples from this simple "handbook".
 So, there are two methods depending on what you preffer and what you are able to run.

 ### phpsh - PHP Shell